-Our previous article (October 2020) discussed the role of metals engineering for component design and that metals engineering is often overlooked.
+Our article Component Design and Metals Engineering discusses the role of metals engineering for component design and that metals engineering is often overlooked.
 The results are often sub-optimum – components that fail to meet performance and reliability requirements, components that are more expensive than necessary, and components that are difficult to fabricate.
 This article explains what metals engineering is and why it is overlooked.

 Metals engineering involves applying the science of metals to engineering decisions for product design and manufacturing – component design, supplier evaluation, product failures, and quality problems.
 The science of metals is concerned with how the properties of metals are influenced by metal composition, the microscopic structures (microstructure) in metals, and the processes used to form metals and fabricate components.
 Understanding metal microscopic structures and how they are influenced by alloy composition and manufacturing processes, such as cold working and heat treating, is critical for being able to engineer metals.
 Just because the microscopic structures can’t be seen with the naked eye doesn’t mean they can be ignored.